emepetres/carnero.net/content/blog/managers.md

 - Managing projects and anticipating potential issues.
 - Dealing with clients and securing new projects.
 - Encouraging learning and professional growth.
-- Hiring (or occasionally letting go of) team memers.
+- Hiring (or occasionally letting go of) team members.
 - Representing the team through talks and conferences.

 While these tasks are undeniably important, I always felt they answered the _how_ but not the _what_ or _why_.
 This lack of clarity persisted until a few months ago when a mistake I made brought things into focus.